mikihau/reading-notes/designing-data-intensive-applications.md

                - first write data (write ahead log), then write a commit record to the WAL
                - critical moment to decide if commit or abort: the moment when the disk finishes writing the commit record
                - when crash happen before writing commit record, abort; if crash after the commit record, it's considered committed
-          - challenges for mutli node transactions
+          - challenges for multi node transactions
                - if simply ask each node to commit, some individual partitions/nodes/obj can fail, leaving partially committed state, voilating atomicity
                - possible reasons for violation of atomicity: a node detects constraint violation/conflict and need to abort, some commit msg lost in network and eventually need to abort due to timeout, nodes may crash before commit record written
                - once data is committed, there's no way to retract it, since data is available to subsequent transactions, so we need commit to happen only once per node when other nodes can commit